Louis van der Westhuizen

 Louis van der Westhuizen (born 31 March 1988) is a Namibian cricketer.
 He is a left-handed batsman and a slow left-arm bowler.
 He has played first-class cricket for the senior Namibian cricket team since 2006, having previously lined up for the Under-19s.
 He made his first-class cricket debut on 11 May 2006, for Namibia against Scotland in the 2006–07 ICC Intercontinental Cup.

 Van der Westhuizen played for the Namibians in the Under-19s World Cup in 2006.
 Generally speaking, van der Westhuizen occupies the position of opening batsman for the Namibian side in limited-overs cricket.
 He was also part of the Namibian Under-19 team which won the Under-19 African Championship in 2007.

-Van der Westhuizen has success as a batsman in the Twenty20 format of the game.
+Van der Westhuizen has had success as a batsman in the Twenty20 format of the game.
 Playing against Kenya in a Twenty20 match, he scored 145 runs from 50 balls, then the third-highest individual score of all time in top level Twenty20.
 He also scored an innings of 159*, with 16 sixes, against Kenya in Kampala during the 2011 ICC World Cricket League Africa Region Twenty20 Division One tournament (which is not considered a top-level Twenty20 tournament).

 In January 2018, he was named in Namibia's squad for the 2018 ICC World Cricket League Division Two tournament.